howonlee/classical-shors/readme.md

 Modular exponentiation, you should probably go panic and press the big red button.
 Things have gone wahoonie-shaped.

 Note that it is definitely possible that someone reads this, goes and develops it all the way to modular exponentiation, and starts whacking at your keys immediately.
 That is a thing that could happen!
-Not me, though.
+I won't do it tho.

 If the Grover's thing in L-infinity norm works out, there is no need to press the big red button because society as it exists currently will not survive the month.
 It probably won't work out.